- Need: To reduce rural Oklahoma patients' risks for heart disease and stroke.

 Researchers used a quality improvement approach in developing the Heartland OK model and identified gaps in two critical areas:

-- Inconsistent methods for collecting blood pressures
+- Inconsistent methods for collecting blood pressure

 To address the inconsistent methods, partners developed and adopted the C.H.I.L.L.I. protocol, a standardized blood pressure protocol.

 To address the EHR concerns, researchers conducted three visits each to 25 providers and trained them to run panel management reports specific to NQF 18.
-This process determined only 30% of the providers (23 clinics) located in the five pilot counties had an EHR capable of running panel management reports.
+This process determined that only 30% of the providers (23 clinics) located in the five pilot counties had an EHR capable of running panel management reports.
 As a result, clinic workflow processes were developed to facilitate consistent delivery of care.

 Project coordinators also recommend the following: